gar6920/3D-AI-GAME/memory bank/selection_implementation_plan.md

 ### Step 1: Unified Selection & UI Controls Across Views
 - Refactor selection logic (raycast/click/box select) from RTS view into a shared module accessible from all camera modes.
 - Trigger selection on appropriate input events (mouse click, drag, etc.) in any view.
-- Visually highlight selected entities and update the client’s selection state.
+- Visually highlight selected entities and update the client's selection state.
 - Fire a selection change event on the client.

 ### Step 2: Client-to-Server Selection Communication
 - When the selection changes, send a message to the server (e.g., `select_entities`) with the IDs of the selected entities.
 - Implement this as a new message type in the network layer, ensuring it is sent reliably and efficiently.
-- The server is now aware of each client’s current selection(s).
+- The server is now aware of each client's current selection(s).

 ### Step 3: Server-Side Selection Acknowledgement & Info/Action Options
 - The server validates the selection, determines available actions and info for each entity, and sends this back to the client in a `selection_info` message.
-- While the selection is active, the server continues to send updates if selected entities’ states change (health, ownership, links, etc.).
+- While the selection is active, the server continues to send updates if selected entities' states change (health, ownership, links, etc.).

 ### Step 3a: Define Action Metadata in Implementations
 - In `server/implementations` (e.g., `structures.js`, `npcs.js`), extend each entity definition with an `actions` array of `{ name, label, condition }`.